 There are clustering approaches developed for specialized usage scenarios.
-CoderAssist [19] is a clustering technique that clusters student submissions for dynamic programming assignments based on domain-specific characteristics of various solution strategies.
+CoderAssist [18] is a clustering technique that clusters student submissions for dynamic programming assignments based on domain-specific characteristics of various solution strategies.
 The approach in [10] is a statistical approach for classifying interactive programs using a combination of syntactic features.
-The clustering approach in [16] clusters programs by inferring transformations to fix incorrect programs.
+The clustering approach in [15] clusters programs by inferring transformations to fix incorrect programs.
 The transformations are learned from examples of students fixing their code.

-Finally, outside of the context of clustering, different notions of syntactic as well as semantic program similarity have been proposed to drive automated feedback generation and repair [8, 36].
+Finally, outside of the context of clustering, different notions of syntactic as well as semantic program similarity have been proposed to drive automated feedback generation and repair [8, 35].

 Code similarity, code cloning.
-Approaches for code similarity analysis and clone detection are based on static analyses for comparing ASTs [40, 48], tokens [18, 30, 35], and program dependence graphs [13, 21] to find similar code.
+Static analysis based approaches for code similarity compare ASTs [39, 46], tokens [17, 29, 34], and program dependence graphs [12, 21] to find similar code.
 However, these approaches may fail to detect similar code because of differences in syntactical features.
-Other methods use dynamic analysis to extract characteristics of programs by observing execution behaviors, or birthmarks, that can be used to identify program similarities [38, 43, 44].
+Other methods use dynamic analysis to extract characteristics of programs by observing execution behaviors, or birthmarks [37, 42, 43].
 However, they tend to (intentionally) ignore algorithmic differences of individual components.